-I read this book over a year ago and immediately began putting the approach into practice.
-Andy’s approach has given me a renewed passion for preaching!
+I read this book in 2006 and immediately began putting the approach into practice, even before completing the book.
+Andy’s approach has renewed my passion for preaching!

-Basically, the approach involves building the whole message around one point.
-This is very different for most preachers who were trained to prepare multiple point sermons; however, Andy argues, “In a preaching environment, less is more” (13).
+The approach involves building the entire message around one point.
+This is quite different for most preachers who were trained to prepare multiple-point sermons.
+But, Andy argues, “In a preaching environment, less is more” (13).

 1. Determine your goal

 Andy argues that the goal of preaching should be to “teach people how to live a life that reflects the values, principles, and truths of the Bible” (95).
-In other words, more than simply passing on information, the goal is life change.
+The goal is life change, not simply passing on information.

 2. Pick a point